radiantearth/stac-spec/dataset-spec/README.md

 The Dataset specification is maturing, but it is still relatively early days.
 As real world implementations innovate in different ways, we will update the core fields to handle.

+The goal of the Dataset spec is not to reinvent the wheel by making yet another set of fields for metadata.
+The hope is to align with the latest efforts of the Open Geospatial Consortium, particularly their work around WFS 3 and hopefully CSW 4.
+Indeed the field names are chosen to fully align with WFS 3, so a WFS 3 `collections/{collectionId}` endpoint can return a valid STAC Dataset that is also valid for their response.

+Effort will also be made to align with Dublin Core and [DCAT](https://www.w3.org/TR/vocab-dcat/), though it is likely to start using it as a microformat in STAC Browser HTML output to start.
+But future iterations could align with a JSON-LD DCAT recommendation.

+The immediate goal is to just be a simple explanation of fields to describe a dataset, and as the spec evolves it will look to continually align with other efforts.
+Indeed it could make sense in the future to just 'use' another spec by subsetting it and explaining it.
+But nothing was found that exactly matched the needs of STAC to keep things very approachable to developers.